BIDS/repro-case-studies/case-studies/zzhang.md

 NERSC (National Energy Research Scientific Computing Center) is a high performance computing facility operated by Lawrence Berkeley National Lab.
 It hosts a few supercomputers and clusters.

+SDSS (Sloan Digital Sky Survey) is a large scale sky survey, its data is publicly available online.

 Thread safety is an operating system concept that describes the concurrent execution of multiple threads safely manipulating shared data structures.